GenevieveAN/about-me/README.md

   Building dashboards and analyzing campaigns to uncover insights that inform segmentation and targeting.

 - **Social Media Analytics & Listening**
-  Utilizing **Hootsuite Analytics** and social listening tools to measure engagement and sentiment.
+  Utilizing **Hootsuite Analytics** and Boolean queries to measure engagement and sentiment.

 - **Web Performance Tracking**
   Monitoring user behavior and optimizing customer journeys using **Google Analytics 4 (GA4)** and **Google Tag Manager**.